Max-Townsend/clamps/README.md

 # Implicit sensorimotor adaptation

 Python code and data for studying how people adapt their movements to visual feedback.
 In these experiments, the cursor follows a fixed direction relative to the target, regardless of the participant's movement direction.
-The question is whether adaptation depends on perceptual error in two dimensions rather than angular error alone.
+How does error size affect learning, and how is error represented?

-The dataset contains 486 participants, 524,649 trials and 40 clamp magnitudes.
+The dataset contains 486 participants and 40 clamp magnitudes.
 The analyses compare three models: scalar Bayesian cue combination (BCC), causal inference and Vector-BCC.
 They include mouse/trackpad comparisons, movement trajectories, and model and parameter recovery.

 ## Run the analyses